lingtalfi/Light-Realist/personal/mydoc/pages/realist-conception-notes.md

                 actions: action

         # An array of the column labels.
-        # Don't set the checkbox column label here (rather use the rendering.rows_renderer.checkbox_column key),
+        # Notice that we set the label for the action column, but not the checkbox column.
-        # that's because the checkbox is generally handled by the renderer, which should have a dedicated checkbox widget,
-        # and if we declared the checkbox label here, it could create some conflict leading to unexpected results.
+        # That's at least how the Bootstrap4AdminTable renderer works (your mileage might vary).
         column_labels:
             id: "#"
             identifier: Identifier